nl900/Video-Streaming-App/README.md

+# Video Streaming App
+A simple app which streams videos

+To start backend in the server dir
 ```
 npm run dev
 ```

-to start backend in the server dir
+To start frontend in the client dir
 ```
 yarn start
 ```